 There is an increased risk of bleeding complications if an LP is performed in a patient receiving antiplatelet or anticoagulant medications.
 The risk is further increased when multiple anticoagulant medications are used or when the level of anticoagulation is high.
 The most common site of bleeding is the epidural space.
 Symptoms of bleeding following an LP can include a sensory or motor deficit and/or bowel/bladder dysfunction; back pain occurs less commonly.
 For serious deficits such as paraparesis, immediate surgical intervention, ideally within 8 h of onset of weakness, is important to minimize permanent disability; surgical intervention after 24 h is associated with a poor outcome.

 Only limited data are available to guide decisions about performing LPs in patients receiving anticoagulant drugs.
 Information about managing antiplatelet and anticoagulation drugs during invasive surgical procedures is often available from the prescribing information provided by the drug manufacturer.
-Evidence-based guidelines for management of regional anesthetic procedures including spinal and epidural blocks in patients receiving anticoagulation have been developed by the American Society of Regional Anesthesia and Pain (ASRA); these guidelines can help guide decisions by physicians considering LP in patients receiving anticoagulation.
-Management of these patients can be complex and needs to consider both the risk of LP-related hemorrhage as well as the risk of reversing therapeutic ...
+Evidence-based guidelines for management of regional anesthetic procedures including spinal and epidural blocks in patients receiving anticoagulation have been developed by the American Society of Regional Anesthesia and Pain (ASRA); these guidelines can help guide ...